Tkanos/docker-elk/README.md

 docker-compose volumes use the repertory of "docker-machine pwd" to take its files instead  of use the local path ./ where docker-compose is launched.

+There are a some workarounds http://stackoverflow.com/questions/30040708/how-to-mount-local-volumes-in-docker-machine (The best workaround stay to do not use docker on a windows is not build for that, seriously , but if you don't have the choice ....)
-There are a some workarounds http://stackoverflow.com/questions/30040708/how-to-mount-local-volumes-in-docker-machine But I don't want to spend 15 minutes doing workarounds, I only want to type docker-compose up.
+But I don't want to spend 15 minutes doing workarounds, I only want to type docker-compose up.

 So is the purpose of this fork.